VirtualBrainLab/ephys-link/README.md

 as [Pinpoint](https://github.com/VirtualBrainLab/Pinpoint))
 to communicate with manipulators used in electrophysiology experiments.

-Supported Manipulators
+**Supported Manipulators:**

 | Manufacturer | Model                                                             |
 |--------------|-------------------------------------------------------------------|
 | Sensapex     | <ul> <li>uMp-4</li> <li>uMp-3</li> </ul>                          |
 | New Scale    | <ul> <li>Pathfinder MPM Control</li> <li>M3-USB-3:1-EP</li> </ul> |

-Currently, Ephys Link only supports Sensapex uMp-4, uMp-3 Micromanipulators and New Scale 3-axis manipulators.
-However, this platform is designed to be extensible to other manipulators and more may be added in the future.
+Ephys Link is an open and extensible platform.
+It is designed to easily support integration with other manipulators.

 For more information regarding the server's implementation and how the code is organized, see the [package's development documentation](https://virtualbrainlab.org/ephys_link/development.html).